AleksTk/estnltk-1.4-light/README.md

 estnltk-1.4-light
 =================

-This is a heavily stripped-down version of [estnltk 1.4](https://github.com/estnltk/estnltk/tree/eef59a766005fd082d486816d3f221b4c4f3d632) which only includes core instruments for text tokenization and morphological analysis including lemmatization.
+Estnltk-1.4-light is a heavily stripped-down version of [estnltk 1.4](https://github.com/estnltk/estnltk/tree/eef59a766005fd082d486816d3f221b4c4f3d632) which includes only the core instruments for text tokenization and morphological analysis including lemmatization.

 ## Installation

 Estnltk-1.4-light was tested on Ubuntu 18.04 with Python 2.7 and 3.6, but is very likely to work with other OS/python types as well.

+Installing from PyPi:

+    pip install estnltk-1.4-light

 Installing from source: